Marketers and business decision-makers alike understand the importance of continually building a client base.

 Rather than tracking overall metrics, track these five metrics for your BOFU demand capture channels:

-• Customer lifetime value: CLV tracks the average profit you earn for each customer.
+Customer lifetime value (CLV): CLV tracks the average profit you earn for each customer.
 Aim to track this for each channel to understand better where to focus your efforts and budget.

-In the demand generation vs. lead generation debate, a strong demand generation strategy helps B2B organizations attract new prospects by creating excitement and interest around their offerings.
+In the demand generation vs lead generation debate, prioritizing a strong demand generation strategy helps B2B organizations attract new prospects by creating excitement and interest around their offerings.
 Instead of pushing for immediate conversions, this approach prioritizes building genuine relationships and trust with potential customers, fostering long-term engagement.

 For instance, Leadfeeder is a demand generation tool designed specifically for B2B businesses, helping you identify and track high-intent visitors to your website.
-These tools can optimize your lead generation efforts and gain insights into your audience.
+This can optimize your demand and lead generation efforts and provide crucial insights into your audience.
 Start your journey today by signing up for a free two-week trial!

-Demand generation vs. lead generation refers to two distinct marketing strategies: demand generation focuses on creating awareness and interest in a company’s products or services to attract a broad audience, while lead generation zeroes in on converting that interest into qualified leads—prospects who are ready to engage and make a purchase.
+Demand generation vs lead generation refers to two distinct yet related marketing strategies.
+Demand generation focuses on creating awareness and interest in a company’s products or services to attract a broad audience.
+Lead generation zeroes in on converting that interest into qualified leads—prospects who are ready to engage and make a purchase.

 What is an example of demand generation?